qubitron/flask-webapp-quickstart/README.md

 }
 ```

 Log in to your registry.
-When prompted, supply the password you retrieved.
+When prompted, supply the username and password shown above.
 ```bash
 docker login <registry_name>.azurecr.io -u <registry_name>
 ```

-Push your container to the registry:
+Tag your container and push it to the registry:
 ```
 docker tag flask-quickstart <registry_name>.azurecr.io/flask-quickstart docker push <registry_name>.azurecr.io/flask-quickstart